cweinberger/bpc/doc/API.md

 { "test_integer": 3, "test_float": 3.5, "test_object": { "test_array": [ 100 ] } }
 ```

 Fields and arrays inside objects can also to used in operators.
-To do this, use the MongoDB _Embedded Document_ syntax style.
+To do this, use the MongoDB _Embedded Document_ syntax style (see [Dot Notation](https://docs.mongodb.com/manual/core/document/#document-dot-notation)).

 Example: